Techtonica/curriculum/career/roles-in-tech/security.md

 - **If wi-fi has a password, then it is secure** - If the person who travels to different workplaces and needs to use public wi-fi it is not recommended to do sensitive transactions through it.
 The same password is shared with many users and anyone can see the information that is being transferred.

 - **By turning off GPS, you will not be traced** - Almost half of the people surveyed either didn't know or were unsure whether disabling GPS prevents all tracking.
 Your phone's built-in location service is just one-way data can be collected.
-As Pew Research notes, your phone also connects to cell towers and Wi-Fi networks, and connection to these technologies allows tracking too.([4 myths -- and facts -- about online security](https://money.cnn.com/2017/03/22/technology/cybersecurity-misconceptions-pew/index.html))
+As Pew Research notes, your phone also connects to cell towers and Wi-Fi networks, and connection to these technologies allows tracking too.([10 Common Cybersecurity Myths Debunked](https://www.fullstackacademy.com/blog/10-common-cybersecurity-myths-debunked))

 - **Emails are secure** - Over 400 businesses are targeted daily, and these emails are growing increasingly and it is challenging to identify since they’re designed to mimic legitimate communication so they can gain access to your sensitive information – including usernames and passwords.([Cybersecurity Misconceptions and Challenges Faced by Small Businesses](https://datafloq.com/read/cybersecurity-misconceptions-challenges-faced-sme/5467))